What the world can learn from the currency crisis and Turkey's economic mistakes - ExBulletin

 One of the most important of these lessons is that it is not a good idea for the government to undermine the independence of the central bank and to rely heavily on the central bank to reduce interest rates to a low. moment of rising inflation and worsening currency crisis.
 It also doesn’t help the country’s president continue to peddle the totally out of consensus idea that higher interest rates could be the cause of inflation rather than its cure.

 If ever a president waved a red flag in the currency market, it must be Turkish President Recep Erdogan.
 Over the past two years, he has sacked no less than three central bank governors and he has purged the central bank of any board member who has had the temerity to question his idiosyncratic ideas about rates. interest.
-In recent months, he has also been successful in getting the central bank to lower interest rates from 19% to 15% just as inflation accelerated to 20% and as the currency crisis worsened.
+In recent months, he has also been successful in lowering central bank interest rates from 19% to 15% just as inflation accelerated to 20% and as the currency crisis began. aggravated.

 Another lesson to be learned from Turkey’s sad monetary experience is that it is a mistake for a country to burn its international reserves to support the currency at a time when its macroeconomic policies are anything but favorable to monetary stability.
 It is also pointless for a country to allow its private sector to borrow excessively in foreign currencies as Turkey has done in recent years in spades.
 These mistakes have left the country in a particularly weak position to defend the currency with an intervention on the exchange rate when such a defense is absolutely necessary.